akshitagupta15june/WeAidUkraine/README.md

 **Github Templates** We used the Github default LICENSE template for adding an MIT license to our project.

 **Github Actions** Although implementing the actions was a kind of hectic task for our team but we tried to implement them for our pull requests.
 We still had to learn about GitHub's actions for future hackathons.

+#### So this was all about our project, we hope that our project can help people in ukraine who are facing the hard times.